Mind, Brain, Behavior

 Students who choose the MBB Focus may be able to satisfy some of their science requirements through the MBB Summer Study Abroad Program in Trento, Italy!

-- Three additional half-courses in science.
+- Three additional courses in science.
 Must include MCB 80 (Neurobiology of Behavior) and two advanced science courses that focus in one of the following areas: cognitive systems, psychopathology, human evolutionary biology, child development and the brain, computational neuroscience, or neurobiology.
 In some circumstances, courses from two areas may be combined.

 - Interdisciplinary seminar in MBB, taken in the junior year.